What are the most important estate planning documents for married couples?

 Even if your spouse knows exactly how to manage such affairs in your absence, it may be a good idea to make it official with a Durable Power of Attorney.
-This decision will depend on the complexity of your legal and financial affairs.
-If your health condition would lead to serious consequences because certain legal and financial responsibilities would be neglected, then you certainly should consider setting up a Durable Power of Attorney.
+This decision may depend on the complexity of your legal and financial affairs.
+If a health condition could lead to serious consequences due to legal and financial obligations, then you may want to consider setting up a Durable Power of Attorney.

-Marriage is a financial partnership as well as a lifelong commitment, and it should be treated as such.
-Reviewing your options for a Living Trust, Last Will and Testament, Durable Power of Attorney, and other estate planning tools will go a long way toward ensuring your financial well-being as a couple.
+Marriage is a lifelong commitment as well as a financial partnership.
+Reviewing your options for a Living Trust, Last Will and Testament, Durable Power of Attorney, and other estate planning tools can go a long way toward ensuring your financial well-being as a couple.
 If you have questions about starting or updating your estate plan, reach out to a Rocket Lawyer network attorney for affordable legal advice.